-Who can participate in New Jersey Natural Gas' Energy Choice Program?
+Who can participate in NJNG's Energy Choice Program?

-All New Jersey Natural Gas residential, commercial and industrial customers are eligible to participate in our Energy Choice Program.
+- All NJNG residential, commercial and industrial customers are eligible to participate in our Energy Choice Program.

-New Jersey Natural Gas believes that customers may benefit from additional choices as a result of energy deregulation.
-New Jersey Natural Gas believes that competition is good for everyone.
-Providing real choices will increase value for the customer resulting in greater customer satisfaction.
+- NJNG believes customers may benefit from additional choices as a result of energy deregulation; furthermore, we believe competition is good for everyone.
+Providing real choices will increase value for the customer, resulting in greater customer satisfaction.

 Although natural gas suppliers are not regulated, the New Jersey Board of Public Utilities (BPU) requires all natural gas suppliers who conduct business in the state of New Jersey be licensed by the BPU.
-In addition, New Jersey Natural Gas sets financial and performance criteria for natural gas suppliers.
-Only licensed suppliers who meet this criteria are eligible to serve New Jersey Natural Gas customers.
+In addition, NJNG sets financial and performance criteria for natural gas suppliers.
+Only licensed suppliers who meet this criteria are eligible to serve NJNG customers.
 See a list of eligible suppliers.

 Will I save money by participating in Energy Choice?

-It depends.
+- It depends.
 Suppliers purchase natural gas from a number of different sources with different pricing structures.
 Some suppliers may offer attractive pricing options or other incentives.
 Choosing another supplier may result in savings.
 You should investigate the options offered to determine what savings, if any, you would realize.
-New Jersey Natural Gas does not guarantee that a transportation customer will save money.
+NJNG does not guarantee a transportation customer will save money.

-Because the New Jersey Board of Public Utilities (BPU) regulates the prices for all New Jersey Natural Gas customers, we are not permitted to set our own natural gas prices to match a supplier's offer.
+- Because the New Jersey Board of Public Utilities (BPU) regulates the prices for all NJNG customers, we are not permitted to set our own natural gas prices to match a supplier's offer.
 Supplier prices are not regulated by the BPU.